Retain Incredible Detail and Reduce Unwanted Noise with Topaz DeNoise AI

-I captured this image of my fuzzy buddy, Pumpkin, in a hotel room (we recently moved across country).
+I captured this image of my fuzzy buddy, Pumpkin, in a hotel room (we were in the process of moving across country).
 The light was perfect and I loved the contrast of his gorgeous fur with the teal chair.
 He looked so regal!

 I grabbed my iPhone 7+ and snapped a few photos with the Lightroom Mobile camera which captures images in DNG format.
 Even though this photo was captured at ISO 32, the small sensor size of the iPhone creates a lot of unwanted artifacts.

 I found it absolutely remarkable that Topaz DeNoise AI retained so much of the upholstery’s texture.
 The after image also has great detail in his eyes, fur, and the wall…but the noise is gone!

 Get Topaz DeNoise AI